Parsa-Rajabi/CPSC-344/docs/project/milestone-3.md

 ## Slide 3: Design Requirements

-On this slide, summarize the five design requirements from Project Milestone 2.
+On this slide, summarize the four design requirements from Project Milestone 2.

 For each requirement, include: